godfat/cht-phrases/README.md

 1. godfat's custom phrases from Microsoft 新注音 98a
 2. godfat's custom phrases from Yahoo KeyKey
-3. Any source would the license allow
+3. Any source which the license allows

 ## Goal